hollyschinsky/pgday-eu-star-track/lesson8.md

                ...
            </platform>

- >These settings are already included in your base template project so no action is required.
+ >All of the above settings are already included in the base template project so no action is required.

 #### General Icon Support